Gaining work experience in the USA — either during or after your degree — will really help you to stand out in a competitive job market.

 3. New Yorkers have higher salaries

-Overall, recent graduates from Pace University in New York make about $60,235 per year, putting Pace in the top 10% of US colleges that provide the best return on undergraduate tuition investment (Payscale.com, 2020).
+Overall, recent graduates from Pace University in New York make about $60,235 per year, putting Pace in the top 11% of US colleges for salary potential (Payscale.com, 2021–22).

 4. It’s an iconic city to work in

 The buzz of the big city makes working in New York an unforgettable experience.
-Countless famous movies and TV shows have been filmed in New York City — the high-rise buildings, yellow cabs and impressive skyline are instantly recognizable.
+Countless famous movies and TV shows were filmed in New York City — the high-rise buildings, yellow cabs and impressive skyline are instantly recognizable.